-Being frugal and savvy means carefully choose what to buy based on your practical needs and create a freedom that you never thought existed.
+Being frugal means carefully choosing what to buy based on your practical needs to create the freedom you never thought existed.

-Less clothes to choose from – more time to put yourself together in the mornings
+- Fewer clothes to choose from – more time to get ready in the morning.

-Less accessories – more versatile pieces that go with everything and make a statement
+- Fewer accessories – more versatile pieces that go with everything and make a statement.

-Less objects around your house – opens up space, frees your mind from worries, helps you slow down your life and embrace practicality and technology over consumerism.
+- Less objects around your home – means that you open up your space, free your mind from worries about your belongings, slow down your life, embrace practicality and technology over consumerism.

-Less is more means that your earnings can go further hence you can feel more fulfilled by the successes in your life and your business – big or small.
+- Less is more means that your earnings can go further; hence you can feel more fulfilled by your life’s successes and your business – big or small.

-Less is more means that you CAN put yourself in the centre of your world as family, friends and work can be the surrounding circle that cherish you and gives you positive encouragement to thrive.
+- Adopting the ‘less is more’ approach, means that you can put yourself in the centre of your world as family, friends, and work can be the surrounding circle that cherishes you and gives you positive encouragement to thrive.

-By forcing ourselves to consider our purchases seriously, we are more likely to buy clothes we genuinely like and appreciate, rather than accumulating low-cost impulse buys.
+By forcing ourselves to consider our purchases seriously, we are more likely to buy items we genuinely like and appreciate, rather than accumulating low-cost impulse buys.